Nuclear.Hosting Antispam Policy

 If you want to send emails correctly and minimize the risk of spamming, we recommend that you keep a few points:

-- You do not need to communicate with existing customers if the communication relates to your business and products or services that are similar to those previously purchased or interest by the customer.
+- You do not need if you communicate with existing customers or if the communication relates to your business and products or services that are similar to those previously purchased or interest by the customer.

-- The consignee’s consent must be obtained in advance and must be informed (eg on your presentation event, at the fair, in the competition, etc.) it is demonstrably clear who gave the consent, to whom (for you) and for what purpose he provided it.
+- The recipient consent must be obtained in advance and must be informed (eg on your presentation event, in the competition, etc.) and demonstrably clear who gave the consent, to whom (for you) and for what purpose he provided it.

-- Blocking SPAMs on receiving servers is usually a matter of the amount of messages sent.
+- Blocking SPAMs on receiving servers is usually a matter of the number of messages sent.

-- So spread your posting to a longer period.
-Do not try to send it as fast as you can only get to the “roundabout” blocking on the receiving servers and your messages will arrive rather late or not at all.
+- Spread your sending to a longer period.
+Do not try to send it as fast as you can, let your messages arrive rather slower than not at all..

-- A safe dosing is about 1,000 emails per hour, depending on the type of service / membership.
+- A safe dosing is about 1,000 emails per hour, depending on the type of service/membership (refer to your membership FUP limits).
 If you are not sure or need to send more, do not hesitate to contact us.
-Please refer to your membership FUP limits!

-Technical errors are one of the main reasons why you have to disable messages by various antispam filters, so please follow these recommendations:
+Technical errors are one of the main reasons why your messages are blocked or rejected by various antispam filters, so please follow these recommendations:

-- Always fill in correctly and correctly the data of the email header, ie sender, subject, recipient
+- Always fill in correctly the data of the email headers, ie sender, subject, recipient

 - The sender’s address (ie the From header) must be from the domain on which the sending script is located